chuahou/followmon/README.md

 If you would like to extend this for your use, or have any ideas to make this more generally usable, please feel free to open an issue.

+### Paid Twitter API

+It is no longer possible to access the endpoints required for anything less than an exorbitant fee, so this project is effectively dead for now.
+A scraping-based solution may be interesting...